nkpe/Dazzling_Nails/README.md

 ## **Content**

-The main content for the website was provided by [Dazzling Nails](https://www.instagram.com/dazzlingnailsco/).
+The main content for the website was provided by Dazzling Nails who have since rebranded to [Heavenly Luxe](https://www.instagram.com/heavenly.luxe/).
 ## **Media**

-The product images provided by [Dazzling Nails](https://www.instagram.com/dazzlingnailsco/).
+The product images provided by Dazzling Nails who have since rebranded to [Heavenly Luxe] (https://www.instagram.com/heavenly.luxe/).
 All other images are from [unsplash](https://unsplash.com/).

 ## **Acknowledgements**
-* Thank you to my sister for providing me with the content from her small business.
+* Thank you to Heavenly Luxe for providing me with the content from their small business.